ixkaito/tailwindcss-vanilla/README.md

 ### Options

 By default, core plugins with the same feature are disabled.
-If you want to enable them, set the `disableCorePlugin` option to `false`.
+If you want to enable them, set the `disableCorePlugins` option to `false`.

 ```js
 /** @type {import('tailwindcss').Config} */